zenml-io/blog.zenml.io/_posts/2022-04-01-customer_satisfaction.md

 author: Ayush Singh
 title: End to End Customer Satisfaction Pipeline with ZenML
 description: "We built an end to end continous deployment pipeline using ZenML for a customer satisfaction model that uses historical data of the customer predict the review score for the next order or purchase."
-publish_date: April 1, 2022
+publish_date: April 4, 2022
-date: 2022-04-01T10:20:00Z
+date: 2022-04-04T10:20:00Z
-tags: tensorflow machine-learning mlops evergreen applied-zenml pipelines
+tags: tensorflow machine-learning mlops evergreen applied-zenml pipelines zenfile
 category: zenml
 thumbnail: /assets/posts/Customer_Satisfaction.png
 image: